SchnJulian/cbrutev2/README.md

 | -append <value>       | String to append to the combinations              |
 | **-h**                | **Help menu with all the arguments listed above** |

+### Legal

+Any actions and or activities related to the material contained within this program is solely your responsibility.
+The misuse of the information in this website can result in criminal charges brought against the persons in question.
+The author will not be held responsible in the event any criminal charges be brought against any individuals misusing cbrute to break the law.

+**Your usage of cbrute constitutes your agreement to the following terms.**

+1. All the information provided on this site are for **educational purposes only**. cbrute's developer is no not responsible for any misuse of the information.

+2. cbrute V2 is a program related to **Computer Security** and not a tool that promotes hacking / cracking.

+3. I reserve the right to modify the disclaimer at any time without notice.